 Stay tuned for upcoming dates as soon-to-be published materials are released to a wider audience.

-And in the meantime check out the onsite opportunities with the Story Arts School at Canadian Memorial United Church on Vancouver’s westside where Tama serves as Minister of Children, Youth, and Families.
+And in the meantime check out the onsite story arts and story guild opportunities at Canadian Memorial United Church on Vancouver’s westside where Tama serves as Minister of Children, Youth, and Families.
 New participants always welcome.

 Story Arts School

-A 5-year curriculum for middle grades using oral storytelling, poetry, music, art, and drama to explore biblical narratives, expand the mythic imagination, nurture spiritual practices, develop emotional intelligence, and ground children and youth in an earth-centered, community-based, and open-minded spirituality.
+A 5-year curriculum for middle grades that sets Bible stories against the backdrop of mythic elements from the times in which the Bible was set (i.e. Mesopotamian, Egyptian, Canaanite, Assyrian, and Greek).
+Participants engage music, art, and drama explore biblical narratives, expand the mythic imagination, nurture spiritual practices, develop emotional intelligence, and ground children and youth in an earth-centered, community-based, and open-minded spirituality.

 Burrard St. Story Guild